KDE/documentation-develop-kde-org/content/hig/_index.md

 # Design Vision

-KDE adopted a motto to encapsulate the main ideas around its design.
-The motto is **"Simple by default, powerful when needed"**.
-This motto provides direction in design.
-A more thorough explantion follows.
+KDE adopted a motto to encapsulate the main ideas around its design: **"Simple by default, powerful when needed"**.

 ## "Simple by default..."